elastic/package-registry/README.md

 └── manifest.yml
 ```

+More details about each asset can be found in ASSETS.md

 ## Directories

 * packages: Contains all the integrations packages.
 These are just example integration packages used for development.